(Redirected from Ivan Rodriguez)

 On July 30, 2008, Rodriguez was traded to the New York Yankees in return for hard-throwing reliever Kyle Farnsworth; the trade came on the same day on which the Yankees announced that regular catcher Jorge Posada would miss the remainder of the season after undergoing surgery on his throwing shoulder.
 He ended up sharing catching duties with Jose Molina during the remainder of the season and became a free agent.
 After remaining unsigned for most of the winter, he found a home with the Houston Astros for the 2009 season after a solid performance in the 2009 World Baseball Classic.
 He hit .251 in 93 games, then on August 18th, he was traded back to the Texas Rangers in return for two minor leaguers.
 He .245 in 28 games for Texas at the tail end of the 2009 season and was widely expected to finish his career with the Rangers, but he instead signed with the Washington Nationals for 2010.
 He had an opportunity to be the team's starter in the first months of the season, until the Nats acquired Wilson Ramos in a trade with a view to make him their starting backstop.
 Still, Pudge played 111 games and had another fine season, batting .266 with 18 doubles and 49 RBI.
 In 2011, Ramos took on the starting job full time, with Rodriguez backing him up.
 He played another 44 games, but hit only .218 in 124 at-bats.
 He hit the final two homers of his career, and played his last game on September 28th.
 He wanted to keep playing after the season, but received no contract offers and decided to retire.
 He returned to Texas to make the official announcement on April 23, 2012.
 That day, the Rangers invited him to throw the ceremonial first pitch in the day's game against the Yankees; Pudge made the pitch from his familiar position behind the plate, throwing the ball to Michael Young at second base, who tagged out an imaginary baserunner as the crowd cheered.

 Rodriguez hit 572 doubles over the course of his 21-year career, putting #1 on the all-time list for doubles by players who were primarily catchers.
-He holds the record for most games played (2427) and putouts recorded at catcher (14864).
+He holds the record for most games played (2427) at catcher, and also held the recorded for putouts with 14,864 until passed by Yadier Molina in 2022.

 - 1991 Topps All-Star Rookie Team